9 Best Consignment POS: Feature & Price Breakdown (2026)

 9. ConsignorConnect

-General POS systems like Square POS, Shopify POS, or PayPal Zettle are best-in-class for core retail tasks – such as ringing up sales, processing cards, and managing basic inventory – but they don’t natively track consignors or calculate payouts.
-Store owners often start with stopgap solutions (Excel or this free software template for consignment shops).
+Modern POS systems like Square POS, Shopify or PayPal POS are best-in-class for core retail tasks – such as ringing up sales and processing cards, but they don’t natively track consignors or calculate payouts.

 Square POS